Online MHA Programs (2-4 Years of Professional Experience Required)

 - Format: Online

-- Program length: 47 credits over two and a half years
+- Program length: 47 credits over 2.5 years

 Admissions requirements for this program include a bachelor’s degree from an accredited school with a minimum 3.0 grade point average, two years of recent full-time work experience in a healthcare system within the U.S., and excellent English writing skills.
 Some students may need to submit scores for IELTS or TOEFL.